 \section{Discussions}

-This paper presents a novel generalized hypercube queuing model that captures the detailed queuing dynamics of each server in a system.
+This paper presents a novel generalized hypercube queueing model that captures the detailed queueing dynamics of each server in a system.
 We demonstrate the model's versatility by applying it to analyze overlapping patrols.
 Our Markov model employs a hyperlattice to represent an extensive state space, where each vertex corresponds to an integer-valued vector.
 The transition rate matrix is highly sparse, permitting transitions between vectors with an $\ell_1$ distance difference of 1.
-To enhance computational tractability, we introduce an efficient state aggregation technique that connects our model to a general birth-and-death process with state-dependent rates.
+To enhance computational tractability, we introduce an efficient state truncation technique that connects our model to a general birth-and-death process with state-dependent rates.
 This simplifies the detailed balancing equations into a significantly smaller linear system of equations, facilitating the efficient calculation of steady-state distributions.
 These distributions are essential for evaluating general performance metrics, as acknowledged in Larson's seminal work.

-We emphasize that akin to the rationale in Larson's original paper \cite{larson1974hypercube}, no exact analytical expression exists for the hyperlattice model regarding travel time measures for an infinite-line capacity system.
-This challenge stems from the server's position not being chosen based on the call's received region probability distribution during system saturation periods when the server is dispatched consecutively.
-Consequently, in practice, we must assume that queuing delay is the primary factor influencing the server's response time for each call.
+We emphasize that, akin to the rationale in Larson's original paper \citep{larson1974hypercube}, no exact analytical expression exists for the hyperlattice model regarding travel time measures for an infinite-line capacity system.
+This challenge arises from the server's position not being chosen based on the received region probability distribution of the call during system saturation periods when the server is dispatched consecutively.
+Consequently, in practice, we must assume that queueing delay is the primary factor influencing the server's response time for each call.

 Additionally, we highlight that our framework concentrates on a random policy controlled by a set of state-dependent matrices, and it can be extended to more intricate decision-making situations.
-This generalization would empower us to develop and optimize police dispatching policies that take into account queuing dynamics for more realistic systems.
+This generalization would empower us to develop and optimize police dispatching policies that take into account queueing dynamics for more realistic systems.
 This consideration is particularly relevant since conventional First-Come-First-Served (FCFS) approaches may not be optimally efficient, leaving room for enhancement and optimization.
-Lastly, despite concentrating on police districting in our paper, the generalized hypercube queuing model can also be used for modeling mobile servers in a broader range of applications.
+Lastly, although our paper focuses on police districting, the generalized hypercube queueing model can also be applied to model mobile servers in a broader range of applications.